Our theory is this:

 Lizzie is the founder of Live Frankly bringing a decade’s worth of journalism experience with her.
 Lizzie launched ethical lifestyle website BICBIM five years ago, building up an extensive network and understanding in sustainability, food and fashion.
 She still regularly writes for the Independent and Evening Standard.

-Lizzie is as passionate about equality as she is sustainability.
-She’s been a mentor to young girls from underprivileged backgrounds for more than six years.
+Lizzie is as passionate about equality as she is sustainability and has been mentoring young girls for more than six years.

 Lydia Winter, Editorial Director